yoraoktaar/Supermarket-RFM-Analysis/README.md

 Recency (Last Campaign) vs Response:

-1. Responding Customers Are Longer Inactive
-The campaign might be more appealing to customers who have not interacted for a long time.

-2. New or Active Customers Are Less Interested Customers with shorter recency (recently active) tended to respond less.
-This could mean the campaign wasn’t attractive enough for active customers, or that the campaign was targeted at dormant customers.

-Conclusion: The campaign successfully attracted dormant customers to respond again.
+Customers who responded to the campaign tended to be more recent (interacted more recently) — as indicated by their lower recency values.
+On the other hand, those who did not respond to the campaign had not made transactions for a longer period (higher recency values).

 <span style="font-size:20px; font-family: monospace;">`Recomendation`</span>